-It’s been five months since we kicked into quarantine-mode over here.
-This global pandemic has proven to be a disheartening and challenging issue for us all.
-Life has become a strange series of familiar routines paired with disconnection from those we love.
-So, yeah—it’s a tough time to be planning a wedding.
-I’m so sorry for how frustrating it’s been, dealing with so many revisions and so much uncertainty about your special day.
-It’s not fair.
+It’s been well over two years since we kicked into quarantine-mode over here.
+This global pandemic proved to be a disheartening and challenging issue for everyone.
+Life became a strange series of familiar routines paired with disconnection from those we love but this year was a real relief to emerge from that very restricted way of living.
+So, yeah—we understand it can still be a little anxiety-inducing to be planning a wedding.
+I’m so sorry for how frustrating it’s been, dealing with revisions, adaptations, and uncertainty about your special day.
+That said, I’m so happy to see how successful vaccine and booster distribution has been.
+The 2021-2022 seasons have had us just as busy as ever, and that is a great sign for the future.
+Things are looking up!

 While wedding planning can sometimes be stressful, it sure as hell isn’t meant to be this stressful.
-I hope you’ve been giving yourselves grace and as much self-care as you can in these strange times.
-Forgive yourself for stress-eating or binging junk TV.
-Whatever gets you through.
-At weddings, we often talk about how marriage is about working through good times and tough times, so you’re getting a lot of practice in, early!
+I hope you’ve been giving yourselves grace and as much self-care as you can as you navigate these strange times, forgiving yourselves for stress-eating or bingeing junk TV.
+Whatever gets you through!
+At weddings, we often talk about how marriage is about working through good times and tough times, so you’re getting a lot of practice in, early, right?

 Here are some resources and things to consider as you plan your next steps.

-Well, first of all, I’m so terribly sorry you’ve been faced with this rough decision.
+Well, first of all, if this is a question you’re having to ask yourselves, I’m so terribly sorry you’ve been faced with this decision.
 To have to add this burden to the already heavy burdens you’re carrying in the midst of the pandemic… well, it’s a lot.
 My heart goes out to you!
 I know these aren’t decisions you take likely, and that you need to weigh out quite a few factors to figure out what the wisest course of action will be that works best for you.
 Ensuring you can keep everyone safe, while evaluating your priorities and options is so important!

-Most clients are choosing to postpone entirely, to hold a small event now and a large one later, or to proceed with their original date at a much revised size and scope.
+Over the past two years, many clients either chose to postpone entirely until they feel safe to proceed, held a small elopement-style ceremony in the immediate and a large reception later, or to proceeded with their original date at a revised size or scope.
 Here’s a shortlist of factors you may want to consider as you evaluate your options.
-These may help you decide whether it’s best to postpone your day, or to reshape your plans to adapt to the new normal.
+These may help you decide whether it’s best to postpone your day, or to reshape your plans to adapt to how things work now.
+Or, fingers, crossed: that you don’t need to change things at all!

 01.Defining your priorities

 First things first, before you go changing anything, the most important thing to do is sit down with your partner and discuss what’s important to you.
 Make a literal list—it may help to see your priorities written down.
+You may each have differing ideas on what’s at the top, and that’s okay.
 It’s not easy to order these, but once you see this list, it will become immensely clear what can be done away with, and what cannot be lived without.

 02.Moving things outdoors

 This is one I highly recommend.
-Interior environments have been proven to generally be the most risky in which to bring people together.
-If your plans were partially or fully indoors, consider relocating to an outdoor environment.
+Interior environments proved to generally be the most risky in which to bring people together.
+If your plans were partially or fully indoors, consider relocating to an outdoor alternative if social distancing would be difficult to maintain indoors, particularly if facing a pandemic surge or new variant.
 Many venues will be able to accommodate an outdoor ceremony and reception area, to allow much more flexibility for social distancing.
 Particularly if you’re limiting the number of guests.
 Which brings us to…

 03.Cutting down your guest list

 This is probably one of the more obvious things that has been on your mind.
-Large volumes of people have been an issue and legally may no longer allowed depending on your area.
+Large volumes of people have been an issue and have sometimes been restricted, depending on your area.
 Many folks are trying to decide if it’s possible to just cull their guests down and keep their wedding plans otherwise intact.
 This will depend a great deal on the local regulations for where you’re holding your event, as gathering size allowances different so much from place to place.
 However, it may be a good place to start.
-Find out what the gathering limitations are in your area (if there are any), and go from there.
+Find out what the gathering limitations are in your area (if there still are any), and go from there.

 Times are complicated, and your guests will understand if you need to let them know your event plans have changed in scope and that you’ll celebrate with them another time.
-If you can’t imagine celebrating without every single one of the people on your list, well, that pretty much makes it clear that postponement is the best choice for you.
+If you can’t imagine celebrating without every single one of the people on your list, well, that pretty much makes it clear that postponement is the best choice for you if a surge is happening.
 A particular thing to keep in mind right now is that many guests may not be able to, or may be unwilling to travel for a long time yet, so if you had a long list of out-of-towners coming to your event, that may be an important concern.

 04.Changing Venues Entirely

-Is your venue is a small room and you have concerns about the ventilation and density?
+Is your venue in a small room and you have concerns about the ventilation and density?
 If it doesn’t offer alternative outdoor options, the safest choice may be to relocate completely.
-I know that compromising your vision may feel frustrating, but you may find that once you start exploring other opportunities, you might fall in love with a new space.
-It can be hard to let go of something you’ve put so much time and effort into, but it could be freeing.
+I know that compromising your vision may feel frustrating, but it’s possible that once you start exploring other opportunities, you might fall in love with a new space.
+It can be hard to let go of something you’ve put so much time and effort into, but it could end up being freeing to rethink things.
 Gripping tightly to something that just won’t fly under the new normal may prove to be a frustrating disappointment if you can’t execute your original plans.
-It’s also important to keep in mind that legally, your venue may not even be allowed to open in time for your event, or they may simply choose not to due to health concerns.
+It’s also important to keep in mind that your venue may have changed their rules/inclusions/options, and it’s worth checking in with them about.
 So if your venue is the perfect place to bring your dream to life, then your best bet may be to postpone far enough out to a point where you’re not facing any sacrifices.

 05.Reimagining your vision

 Did you imagine long rows of farm tables with guests seated densely?
 Were you basically banking on 90% of your day being a dance party?
-If this is your vision, the fact is, it’s unlikely to be able to safely execute under our current pandemic precautions.
-So rethinking your table arrangements may be necessary, and forgoing a traditional dance party may be wise.
+If this is your vision, the fact is, those priorities may not be possible to safely execute when under strict pandemic precautions.
+So rethinking your table arrangements may be necessary, and forgoing a traditional dance party may be best if things take a turn for the worse with public health.
 Otherwise, your best bet may be to reschedule to a time when you don’t need to sacrifice these aspects of your plans.

 06.Exploring new dates

 While this may feel a little heavy to have to face, it’s better to get out from under this thing early, so if you think you might postpone, then contacting your venue to ask about remaining date availability would be wise to do as soon as possible.
-Remember that everyone getting married this year is facing the same difficult choices you are, and so date availability is getting more and more limited, particularly if you’re fixated on a weekend date.
-If you don’t want to have to wait, being open to choosing a weekday date might give you more options.
+Remember that everyone getting married in the midst of these strange times is facing the same difficult choices you are, and so date availability is getting more and more limited, particularly if you’re fixated on a weekend date.

 What about a best-of-both-worlds approach?